willir/cargo-ndk-android-gradle/README.md

     // By default: false
     offline = true

-    // The rust profile to build
+    // The Cargo profile to build
-    // Possible values: "debug", "release", "dev" (an alias for "debug")
+    // Possible values: "dev", "release" or custom, as defined in your Cargo.toml.
     // By default: "release" for release gradle builds,
-    //             "debug"   for debug   gradle builds
+    //             "dev"     for debug   gradle builds
-    buildType = "release"
+    profile = "release"

     // Extra arguments to pass to cargo command
     // By default: []